MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/configure-predictive-lead-scoring.md

 Verify that you meet the following requirement before adding predictive lead scoring models for your organization:

-- A minimum of 40 qualified and 40 disqualified leads within the past 18 months.
+- A minimum of 40 qualified and 40 disqualified leads

     >[!NOTE]
     >These numbers represent the minimum requirement.
 The more leads you can include to train the model, the better the prediction results will be.